BenedictHomuth/GetRequest/README.md

 Set up a MySQL database.

-Create a PHP script which connects to the database.
+Create a PHP script which connects to the database and retrieve the desired data.

 This should do it.